 - Once you have two or three destinations in mind, click here to make an in-person, phone, or Zoom appointment with the International Coordinator(s) associated with your program options.
 Our coordinators will help you throughout your application process and are willing to meet with you as many times as you feel necessary!
 Be sure to also make an appointment with your academic advisor to discuss the courses you want to take abroad and make sure you stay on the right path for graduation.

 How can I explain to my family that a study abroad experience can contribute to achievement of my academic and career goals?

-- Your parents may find the idea of you studying abroad to be scary or unrealistic.
-The best advice that we can give you is to thoroughly prepare the necessary information first.
+- The best advice that we can give you is to thoroughly prepare the necessary information first.
 Present them with information on:

 - The campus resources that will support you through the study abroad process (International Advising, Academic Advising, Financial Aid, etc.);

 - The specifics of how you can use financial aid and scholarships for study abroad;

 - The Benefits of Study Abroad, especially to help with your career and/or other post-graduation opportunities.